 Established as a station on the Chicago, Rock Island & Pacific Railroad, the land was obtained from a settler named James A. Fishback in April 1887.
-Fishback then sold more land to the South Arkansas Valley Town Company for the formation of a town.
+Fishback then sold more land to the South Arkansas Valley Town Company to form a town.
 The town was named for the “downs” in England, which are open grasslands.
 According to the tale, when an English homesteader was heard to say that the prairies reminded him of the King’s Down, the name was utilized for the new settlement.
-However, there is another version of how the town came to get its name, and that, was when railroaders were playing poker, and someone called “Kings Down”.
+However, there is another version of how the town came to get its name, and that was when railroaders were playing poker, and someone called “Kings Down.”

-Early in the 20th century, however, Kingsdown began to grow again and the post office reopened in April 1904.
-As new businesses began to be built, the railroad also came back in 1910, at which time the population was about 150 people.
-A new depot was built the next year and for decades, Kingsdown became a small local trading and transportation point for the area.
+Early in the 20th century, however, Kingsdown began to grow again, and the post office reopened in April 1904.
+As new businesses began to be built, the railroad also came back in 1910, when the population was about 150 people.
+A new depot was built the next year, and for decades, Kingsdown became a small local trading and transportation point for the area.

 However, over the years, it declined again, and the train depot was closed in 1968.
 On January 3, 1998, it also lost its post office.